2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

 - Transmission: 8-speed auto.

-- Towing Capacity: Up to 6,000 pounds.
+- Max Towing Capacity: 6,000 pounds.

-- Fuel Economy: Estimated 27 MPG combined (a huge improvement over the previous gas-guzzlers).
+- Fuel Economy: 27 MPG combined (est)

-- Ground Clearance: Up to 8.7 inches.
+- Ground Clearance (up to 8.7 inches)

 Trim Levels and Options